TheJacksonLaboratory/ImageEchelon/README.md

 ```
 FULL_DESCRIPTION    -> This is the description under the ImageEchelon header.
 HEAD_TEXT           -> This is the question text directly about the pair of images.
+IMG_1_WIDTH         -> Size of the image width, set to 0 to use full size
+IMG_1_HEIGHT        -> Size of the image width, set to 0 to use full size
 IMG_1_LABEL         -> The label below the example image on the left.
 IMG_1_TEXT          -> The description below the example image on the left.
 IMG_1_DEFAULT       -> Example first image
+IMG_2_WIDTH         -> Size of the image width, set to 0 to use full size
+IMG_2_HEIGHT        -> Size of the image width, set to 0 to use full size
 IMG_2_LABEL         -> The label below the example image on the right.
 IMG_2_TEXT          -> The description below the example image on the right.
 IMG_2_DEFAULT       -> Example second image